prebid/prebid.github.io/features/pbAdSlot.md

 - use a custom div data element ID, else the AdUnit.code
 - use the AdUnit.fpd.context.pbAdSlot as a default rather than primary
 - support a different ad server

+## Prebid Server

+The OpenRTB location for the Prebid Ad Slot is `imp[].ext.context.data.adslot`:

+- The Prebid SDK will place the value there.
+- AMP Stored Requests should place the value there if desired.
+- Server-side bid and anlytics adapters may be modified to read the value.

 ## Further Reading